Tofunmit/Tofunmit/README.md

+- Master of Science in Computer Science.
+AWS Certified Developer – Associate.
+Proficient in Python, Java, C, C++, and front-end technologies like Angular.
+Skilled in web development, databases, and cloud technologies.
+Developed an Online Learning system using Angular, TypeScript, Node.js, and PostgreSQL.
+Completed a WPF application for spray painting images using C# and .NET

-- Hi, I’m Tofunmi.
-I recently obtained my Master's degree in Computer Science with a focus in Software Engineering at Towson University.
-I am a results-driven computer science graduate with expertise in full-stack development, data analysis, and database management.
-Passionate about developing innovative software solutions that improve user experiences and drive business results.
-Recognized for the ability to learn quickly, collaborate effectively, and deliver high-quality work in fast-paced environments
+- Passionate about developing innovative software solutions that improve user experiences and drive business results.
+Recognized for the ability to learn quickly, collaborate effectively, and deliver high-quality work in fast-paced environments.

 - I’m open to work and looking to collaborate on projects
 - How to reach me: ilesanmi.tofunmi@gmail.com